 Review the common questions students have regarding the Social Science Core requirement.

-The sequence structure allows courses to build on each other term-to-term and creates a cohort among students in the class.
+The sequence structure allows courses to build on each other quarter-to-quarter and creates a cohort among students in the class.
 As such, the requirements must be completed with courses from a single sequence, and those courses must be taken in consecutive quarters.
 Thus, students cannot jump between SOSC sequences.
-This is why it's necessary to rank your preferences for multiple sequences that interest you during pre-registration.

 The Social Science sequence tends to be one of the most rewarding and enjoyable experiences for our students.
 Choosing the "right" one will largely depend on your interests and goals.
 Review these short flyers describing each sequence here to better understand the differences.